 Critics Consensus: Dollface has all of the right parts: a talented cast, a promising premise, and plenty of surreal intrigue -- if only its shallow vision of feminism didn't undermine them.

-A strong-willed dad navigates the stress of the holiday season when his daughter brings her new boyfriend home for Christmas...
+A strong-willed father navigates the stress of the holiday season when his daughter brings her new boyfriend home for Christmas....
 [More]

 Critics Consensus: An appealing cast can't make up for Almost Family's appalling premise.